Bonis Airfield

 Today

-Disused since the war, the airstrip is overgrown.
-In the mid-1970's the airfield had wreckage of some aircraft, a Japanese Navy aerial torpedo in dispersal area.
-Today there is little trace of the airfield, except from the air."
+In the middle of the 1970's the airfield had wreckage of some aircraft and a Japanese Navy aerial torpedo in dispersal area.
+Today there is little trace of the airfield, except from the air.

 Charles Darby visited in the early 1970s:

 "Regarding Bonis, all the wreckage had been gathered together and piled into a small heap on what the plantation manager told me was the old airstrip site.
-I found serial numbers on the F6F [66021] and SBD [ can't remember Bu No] parts but not on the TBF or F4U parts, and never knew exactly where the parts had been collected from.
-The parts really were shredded, either by impact or having been cut up for scrap, and in most cases were identifiable only by part numbers."
+I found serial numbers on the F6F Hellcat 66021 and SBD-5 Dauntless 3594? parts but not on the TBF or F4U parts, and never knew exactly where the parts had been collected from.
+The parts really were shredded, either by impact or having been cut up for scrap, and in most cases were identifiable only by part numbers.
+Also in the junk pile were two A6M Zero legs, a Ki61 engine mount, and the back half of a Jap aerial torpedo, and the whole lot was guarded by a triple Type 96 25mm anti-aircraft gun."

 Josh McDade surveyed from the air in December 1999: